 A Coaster on Steroids

-The concept of a hydraulic launch system is similar to a traditional lift-chain coaster...on steroids.
+The concept of a hydraulic launch system is similar to a traditional lift-hill coaster...on mega doses of steroids.
 Instead of a lift chain, the coaster uses a cable that is wound around a giant winch.
 Attached to the cable is a catch car, a device that latches onto the trains and rockets them down the launch track.
 To marry the two, a "dog" drops down from the center of the train and hooks into the catch car.
 About two-thirds of the way down Kingda Ka's horizontal launch track, the train accelerates to its top speed, the dog lifts and disengages from the train, magnetic brakes slow the catch car, and the train continues up the 456 vertical top hat tower.
 Gravity takes the train down the other side of the tower and back to the station.

 Unlike conventional coasters, which typically reach their highest speed after roaring down the first drop, Kingda Ka clocks in at 128 mph on the approach to the tower.
 "In theory, we'd want to hit the same speed on both sides of the tower," says Reitz.
 "But wind, the weight load of the passengers, heat, humidity, and other factors affect the actual speeds."
 He says that Kingda Ka usually revs up to about 120 mph at the bottom of the other side of the tower before it navigates its second hill and heads home.